-If hot water doesn’t work, it’s time to try a plunger–a standard cup plunger works best.
-If you have a double kitchen sink, seal the second drain with a stopper or wet cloth.
-Otherwise, the plunger will simply send the water up into the second sink instead of down the drain pipe.
+Quick tip: If you have a double kitchen sink, seal the second drain with a stopper or wet cloth before using the plunger on your clogged sink drain.
+Otherwise, your plunger will simply send the water into the second sink instead of into the clog and down the drain pipe.

 Clearing a Clogged Bathroom Drain